 A TA appointment is contingent upon maintaining good academic standing (a 3.0 GPA or better).
 The department will continue supporting students on TAs as long as they are still considered GSSP eligible (see the GSSP Handbook section and the GSSP Eligibility Chart later in this section).
 Thereafter, TA support may be available on an individual case-by-case basis and if funding allows.
 Beyond the first year, students may be supported by teaching assistantships, fellowships, or research assistantships provided by individual faculty research grants.

 Research Assistantships are generally available after the second semester of graduate school, depending on availability of funding and an individual student’s advisor’s policies dictating RAs.
 These assistantships provide the graduate student the opportunity to concentrate full time on research.
 Students on RAs are supported by a grant or contract generally obtained and/or administered by the faculty advisor.
-Conditions behind funding in a contracts and grants tend to vary, so the length of support and amount differ greatly.
+Conditions behind funding from contracts and grants tend to vary, so the length of support and amount differ greatly.
 Students receiving RAs should speak with advisors to determine conditions of the funding.
 If a base RA does not meet the funding amounts of the current TA rate, the department will construct an appropriate split RA/TA award as long as the student continues to be GSSP eligible (see the GSSP Handbook).
 The Graduate Program Director will determine TA duties based on the details of the award and in consultation with the student’s faculty advisor.
 Students on RAs are paid on a bi-weekly basis through direct deposit.